GLOBAL PARTNER PROGRAM

 After submitting an application to CIPUSA.....

-Once CIPUSA receives the completed application form, signed DS-7002 training plan, $40 application fee, and administrative fee CIPUSA will begin reviewing the application.
-An approved CIPUSA staff member or recruiter will interview the participant by telephone.
+Once CIPUSA receives the completed application form, signed DS-7002 training plan, host site agreement form, and administrative fees, CIPUSA will begin reviewing the application.
+An approved CIPUSA staff member or recruiter will interview the participant by Skype or telephone.
 The CIPUSA application review process is as follows:

 NOTE: CIPUSA cannot send out any Global Partner documents until both the administrative fees and the $180 USD SEVIS fee has been paid.